weaveworld/Weaveworld/doc/doc-1-template.md

 ## Navigation, condition, iteration ##

 * **w:item** - navigates to the data, and that will be the current data.
-Empty `w:item` means "the current data".
+Empty `w:item` means "current data".
   * e.g., `<div w:item="group"` ... - uses the group field of the current data.
   * e.g., `<div w:item` ... - uses the current data.
   * e.g., `<body w:item=""` ... - uses (the base) W$DATA.